Code-Institute-Submissions/Professional-Training-Development/README.md

 This is my first milestone project for the Diploma in Full Stack Development at the Code Institute, User Centric Frontend Development Milestone Project, using only HTML 5 and CSS 3.
 It's optional to use a framework such as Bootstrap 4.
 I've opted for a simpler approach using Flexbox and Grid Layout.
 It aids in cementing the fundamentals in HTML 5 and CSS 3.

 Please see the Technology section for detailed attributions regarding CSS features and functions that I've used from numerous knowledgeable and skilled individuals and organisations.
 All code, HTML and CSS contains ample comments with attributions to the above-mentioned sources.
+All QQI Course Aims are copied from [Quality and Qualifications Ireland](https://www.qqi.ie/) course descriptions.

 The Diploma in Full Stack Development provides a great foundation of tools and technologies used to work as a professional developer.
 It's a case of being a Jack-of-All-Trades, and a Master of None (or Some).
 It's up to each developer to expand upon the knowledge and skills acquired during the course through additional self-study of elements covered as a part of the course as well as other frameworks, languages, tools, methodologies,  processes, and solutions.
 This milestone project gave me the opportunity to solidify my new knowledge on layout using Flexbox and Grid, styling using CSS 3, and new cool CSS features such as: